-Now fast forward to the 20th century and the posset is a chilled smooth, tangy-sweet and luxurious lemony thickened cream and is best served in small quantities!
-A super easy do-ahead dessert for dinner parties and like Lady Macbeth I would like to think that I knock out (figuratively speaking) my guests by “drugg’d their (my guests) possets“ with this deliriously lemony dessert shooter with a hint of fresh garden thyme!
+Fast forward to the 20th century and posset is a smooth and luxurious tangy-sweet lemony thickened cream that is chilled and best served in small quantities.
+A super easy do-ahead dessert for dinner parties.
+Like Lady Macbeth I hope to knock out (figuratively speaking) my guests by “drugg’d their (my guests) possets“ with this deliriously lemony dessert shooter with a hint of fresh garden thyme.

 Lemon and Fresh Thyme Posset Shooters

 - 250ml double cream or whipping cream (min fat 35%)